For RIAs & Portfolio Teams — Transition Path Analysis

 Is this an outsourced portfolio management service?

-No. The workflow is a pre-trade evaluation resource.
+No. A concentrated position analysis RIA evaluation is a pre-trade resource.
 It produces a proposed trade list and analysis for the portfolio team to review — not a managed account, custody service, or trading execution.
 Implementation decisions and execution remain entirely with the firm.

 Does this replace our existing direct-indexing or rebalancing platform?

-No. This is a transition-specific evaluation tool, not an ongoing portfolio management platform.
+No. The concentrated position analysis RIA workflow is a transition-specific evaluation tool, not an ongoing portfolio management platform.
 It is designed for the specific, one-time or episodic problem of moving out of a concentrated position cleanly.
 Ongoing rebalancing and portfolio maintenance are outside its scope.

 What inputs are required for an evaluation?